Blaize-Egelhof/Investments-AI/README.md

 How I deployed this site using Github Pages

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  - I started a repository using Github and cloned it to CodeAnywhere to use as an IDE.
+  - I then used Git add . to add my current changes to a workspace.
+  - I used git commit -m to commit said changes offically to my workspace.
+  - I used git push in order to push my changes to my Github Repository to update the offical copies of my code.
+  - After my changes have been pushed :
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, I navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, I select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, my page was automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://blaize-egelhof.github.io/Project_1/